Homeowner Guidance

-Sewage backups not only present unpleasant odor problems, they may cause property damage and present unhealthy living conditions.
-Untreated sewage contains disease-causing organisms such as bacteria, viruses and parasites.
-Contact with contaminated water can cause skin infections and rashes, and if ingested accidentally via improperly cleaned hands or food preparation surfaces, these contaminants can cause nausea, abdominal pain, vomiting and diarrhea.
+Sewage backups not only present unpleasant odor problems but may also cause property damage and present unhealthy living conditions.
+Untreated sewage contains disease-causing organisms such as bacteria, viruses, and parasites.
+Contact with contaminated water can cause skin infections and rashes.
+If ingested accidentally via improperly cleaned hands or food preparation surfaces, these contaminants can cause nausea, abdominal pain, vomiting, and diarrhea.

 Sewage Health Risks

-Respiratory infections and allergic reactions may also result from mold growth associated with the wet and humid conditions.
-The drying out process can take several weeks in an enclosed area such as a basement or crawl space, and growth of microorganisms will continue as long as the humidity remains high.
-If the damaged area is not cleaned and dried out properly, a musty odor can remain long after the sewage overflow.
+Mold growth associated with wet and humid conditions may also result in respiratory infections and allergic reactions.
+The drying out process can take several weeks in an enclosed area such as a basement or crawl space, and microorganism growth will continue as long as the humidity remains high.
+If the damaged area is not cleaned and dried out properly, a musty odor can remain long after the sewage overflows.

 Contaminated Materials Outside the Home